cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/1-ignitecli.md

 If you use Docker with throwaway containers (`run --rm`) you will notice that it downloads the Go dependencies every time.
 To increase your productivity, you can have the dependencies be downloaded in the Docker image itself:

-1. Move your `Dockerfile-ubuntu` file into your Checkers project, next to the `go.mod` file.
+1. Move your `Dockerfile-ubuntu` file into your checkers project, next to the `go.mod` file.
 2. Add the following lines to `Dockerfile-ubuntu`:

   ```Dockerfile [https://github.com/cosmos/b9-checkers-academy-draft/blob/ignite-start/Dockerfile-ubuntu#L35-L37]